seanpowell/docs/source/Code_Examples/nodejs.md

 If you are using Node.js and would like to send email through SendGrid, use the SendGrid nodejs module.
 Full documentation for this module can be found on [github](http://github.com/sendgrid/sendgrid-nodejs).

-{% codeblock %} npm install sendgrid {% endcodeblock %}
+{% codeblock %}
+npm install sendgrid
+{% endcodeblock %}

-Once you have the module installed, it can be as simple as the following code snippet, modified to your specifics, of course:
+<p>Once you have the module installed, it can be as simple as the following code snippet, modified to your specifics, of course:</p>

 {% anchor h3 %} Digging In Deeper {% endanchor %}